Melchizedek6809/cocz.net/content/2025-04-14-codewaifu.md

 +++
-title = "CodeWaifu: AI Code Assistant with Voice Control and VTuber Avatar" date = "2025-04-14" description = "Exploring my plans to build CodeWaifu, an AI coding assistant with voice control and a VTuber avatar that works alongside your favorite IDE"
+title = "CodeWaifu: Building an AI Code Assistant with Voice Control and VTuber Avatar" date = "2025-04-14" description = "My plans for CodeWaifu, an innovative AI coding assistant that combines voice control with a VTuber avatar, offering a unique alternative to traditional IDE plugins."

 [taxonomies]
 tags = ["tech", "projects", "node", "llm"]